amanverma123-prog/DSA_by-Aman/Strings/README.md

 * Greedy usage of characters for maximizing palindrome length
 * Using `freq - 1` to convert odd frequencies into usable even counts
 * Efficient counting using unordered_map in string problems
+* Sorting characters based on frequency using vectors of pairs
+* Custom sorting logic with frequency + lexicographical ordering
+* Reconstructing strings efficiently using repeated character insertion
+* Understanding STL pair sorting behavior in C++

 ---